arduppal/azure-docs/articles/iot-edge/how-to-store-data-blob.md

 11. Visual Studio Code takes the information that you provided in deployment.template.json and .env and uses it to create a new deployment manifest file.
 The deployment manifest is created in a new **config** folder in your solution workspace.
 Once you have that file, you can follow the steps in [Deploy Azure IoT Edge modules from Visual Studio Code](how-to-deploy-modules-vscode.md) or [Deploy Azure IoT Edge modules with Azure CLI 2.0](how-to-deploy-modules-cli.md).

-## Connect to your blob storage module
+## Connect to your local blob storage module

 You can use the account name and account key that you configured for your module to access the blob storage on your IoT Edge device.